-Good morning!
-The recipe for stewed amberjack alla siciliana for me is a special recipe, for two reasons: is a traditional Sicilian dish that I always eat at home, prepared by Grandma and mom, and then it reminds me of my childhood and the typical flavors of my country and my first VIDEO RECIPE step by step.
-The amberjack Sicilian stew is a stew of delicious and call it a main dish fish because it has potatoes, tomatoes and a nice sauce in which to make the shoe with a slice of homemade bread.
+The sicilian stewed amberjack recipe for me it's a special recipe: is a traditional Sicilian dish that I've always eaten at home, prepared by Grandma and mom, and so reminds me of my childhood and the flavors of my land.
+On my YouTube channel also find the VIDEO RECIPE step by step.
+The Sicilian stewed amberjack is one of the delicious fish stew and I would call it a unique dish because it has potatoes, tomatoes and a nice sauce in which to make the shoe with a slice of homemade bread.

-In Sicily, often also called 'amberjack liparota', because of the typical sauce of Lipari.
+This recipe in Sicily it is often also called ‘amberjack to LAN‘, because of the typical sauce of Lipari.
 The amberjack stewed Sicilian prepares, as you can see from the video, in just a few moves and even less time and I'm sure, it with your eyes closed, you feel like you're in Sicily.
 Alternatively, you can also try TAIL OF TOAD IN STEW, with a quick red sauce with parsley and green olives.

 You will see that many recipes the amberjack is baked in the oven: the thing works, in my opinion, When you bake a whole Yellowtail (are fish that arrive at consistent weights) but it doesn't work with a slice or slice that, in my opinion, kiln drying hopelessly.
 In this case, the amberjack is lightly floured and seared in oil, then set aside and together at the end with sauce: so will remain rosy and soft, and a little flour thicken up a bit’ the sauce will become smooth and tasty.
 If you like great, take look at other RECIPES WITH RICCIOLA but also to all my SICILIAN RECIPES.
 Have a good day!